babygang-c64/BygShellV2/README.md

 Key value is returned into SH%
 If parameter is given, it's printed instead of default message.
+If T option is used then a timeout in seconds is used instead of key press.

 ```
 *pause [message] [options]

 Wait for key
     options:
+    T = timeout N seconds
     H = help
 ```